 Through research and wisdom of observation, it is believed that acupuncture works through the vast network of nerve endings near the surface of the skin.
 When an organ is diseased or working below par, the sufferer may feel a tender spot.
 During assessment with the practitioner, the patient may become aware of those painful areas when the skilled practitioner uses manual palpation to search for the root of the problem.
 For example for headaches, the problem may be identified in the neck, and for relieving childbirth pain at the bottom of the spine.

-The treatment itself consists of inserting fine single use sterile needles on specific points, with the aim as to improve activity at the point and at the same time to improve function in other areas of the body.
+The treatment itself consists of inserting fine single use sterile needles on specific points, with the aim of improving activity at these points and simultaneously improve function in other areas of the body.

-For the management of pain there is a vast amount of evidence , to manage such conditions as musculo skeletal pain, trapped nerves, pain from arthritis.
+There is a vast amount of evidence relating to pain management, as in musculo skeletal pain, trapped nerves, pain from arthritis.

-For visceral complaints such as irritable bowel, constipation, menstrual problems, fertility issues, acupuncture is often a complementary therapy to be used along with conventional treatments.
+For visceral complaints such as irritable bowel, constipation, menstrual problems, fertility issues, acupuncture is often a complementary therapy used in parallel with conventional treatments.